masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

 * **Only** five levels of operator precedence (16 levels in c++)
 * Always left-to-right evaluation
 * Comparators can be chained (a==c<=d) same as (a==c and c<=d)
+* mult/div precedence is only against +,- operators
+* No precendence if left-right and right-left have same results

 .column[
 .small[